|

 Savannah S. Miller (she/her) is a queer and disabled writer of poems, plays, and the things in between.
 A strong believer in the power of words, she considers herself an inventor and agitator, and her art and scholarly pursuits a means of activism.

 Savannah's work aims to center the narratives of women and LGBTQIA+ communities, as well as raise awareness about mental health and invisible access needs.
-She is currently working with Girls on the Run Memphis as their Program Manager and with Playhouse on the Square in Memphis as their Director of New Works.
-As Director of New Works, she spearheads the NewWorks@TheWorks program at Playhouse, which leads to the world premiere productions of two new plays every year.
-Her work has been featured by or is forthcoming with Rappahannock Review, Modern Language Studies, Jelly Bucket, Flash Fiction Magazine, Watershed Review, the Sierra Club, and others.
+She will be pursuing her MFA in Dramaturgy & Dramatic Criticism from Yale University, beginning in the fall of 2026.
+Her writing has been featured by or is forthcoming with the Amsterdam Review, Rappahannock Review, Modern Language Studies, Jelly Bucket, Flash Fiction Magazine, Watershed Review, the Sierra Club, and others.
 She is the author of the poetry collection Route 460 (Red Rook Press) and the poetry chapbook Transit (Bottlecap Press). |